Install empiricaldist if we don't already have it

 plt.savefig('running2.png', dpi=150)

-If there are at least five factors affect running speed, and each person’s limit depends on their worst factor, that would explain why the distribution of running speed is lognormal.
+The simulation results fit the data well.
+So this example demonstrates a second mechanism that can produce lognormal distributions: the limiting power of the weakest link.
+If at least five factors affect running speed, and each person’s limit depends on their worst factor, that would explain why the distribution of running speed is lognormal.

 Chess Rankings#